-The cost to implement the conservation program at the recommended levels of program activity, including staffing and administration cost, is projected to average \$570,000 per year.
+The cost to implement the conservation program at the recommended levels of program activity, including staffing and administration cost, is projected to average \$907,000 per year.
 The allocation of this cost by program category is illustrated in Figure 9.
-Roughly half the recommended budget is dedicated to plumbing fixture replacement and irrigation equipment/landscape upgrade programs; 23 percent is dedicated to customer assistance, public information, and school education; 4 percent would fund system leak detection; and the remaining 19 percent would cover program staffing and administration costs.
+Forty one percent of the recommended budget is dedicated to plumbing fixture replacement and irrigation equipment/landscape upgrade programs; 26 percent is dedicated to customer assistance, public information, and school education; 14 percent would fund system leak detection; and the remaining 19 percent would cover program staffing and administration costs.